Jonathan Ross: Interests

 Ross is a big pop and rock music fan and maintains a particular interest in British punk rock, which captivated him when he was young.
 The first band he saw in concert was punk band X-Ray Spex at Islington's Hope and Anchor pub in North London.
 He paid tribute to lead singer Poly Styrene following her death.
 He has described himself as "about as big a fan of David Bowie as you will find on the planet".
 The glam art rock band Roxy Music are one of his all-time favourite acts and were invited to perform on the final episode of Friday Night with Jonathan Ross.

 Ross is a fan of science fiction, including Doctor Who.
 He contributed his early memories of the series, which included the 1968 serial The Invasion, to a book which raised funds for Alzheimer's Research UK.

 Ross is a fan of the animation studio Studio Ghibli, especially the works of director Hayao Miyazaki, and has been an early proponent of its works before its international popularity.
 He first saw Nausicaä of the Valley of the Wind in 1987, which he praises as "massively underrated", and considers Spirited Away to be a "masterpiece".
 He would later interview Miyazaki for Japanorama.
 Ross provided a minor voice role in one episode of Ronja, the Robber's Daughter.

 Ross is also a fan of comic books and co-owned a comic shop in London with Paul Gambaccini.
 He released Turf, his first comic book, in 2010, with American artist Tommy Lee Edwards.

-In 2023, Ross was integral to the preservation of the arcade version of Um Jammer Lammy, previously thought to be lost media, by allowing video game archivists access to his arcade cabinet, thought of as one of the world's last examples.
+In 2023, Ross was integral to the preservation of the arcade version of Um Jammer Lammy, previously thought to be lost, by allowing video game archivists access to his arcade cabinet, thought of as one of the world's last examples.

+Ross has said he collects some movie memorabilia, including the jumpsuit worn by Laurence Fishburne in Event Horizon, as well as a couple of hand grenades off the set off Kick-Ass, which his wife had taken for him.